-Table 1L-10, Demographic Characteristics of Homeless Population, 2022, identifies the proportion of each of protected characteristics identified in the 2022 PIT compared to the proportion in each Fresno County jurisdiction's population, to identify whether any protected classes are disproportionately represented as part of the homeless population.
+Table 1L-11, Demographic Characteristics of Homeless Population, 2022, identifies the proportion of each of protected characteristics identified in the 2022 PIT compared to the proportion in each Fresno County jurisdiction's population, to identify whether any protected classes are disproportionately represented as part of the homeless population.
 The percentages for a protected characteristic population in bold are overrepresented in the homeless population compared to that jurisdiction's total population.
 It is worth noting that, given the small size of the homeless population in Reedley, it is unlikely that all protected characteristics are represented.
+There are currently no emergency shelters within the city, and the nearest shelter is in the nearby city of Dinuba.
+Potential emergency shelter sites identified in Table 1L-22 are within walking distance from essential services such as schools, Head Start programs, community centers, and employment opportunities.
+This is also true of many other areas zoned ML, CS, CC, or CN, which permits emergency shelters.
+City Staff noted that community members experiencing homelessness frequently congregate near several shopping centers in the city as well as the Reedley Parkway in downtown area, which puts them in close proximity to commercial areas and greenspace.
+The Fire Department has indicated that some community members experiencing homelessness also sometimes camp in privately-owned orchards in the area near the intersection of South Buttonwillow and Manning Avenues.
+There are grocery stores and other commercial centers in this area as well as a health care center.
+This area is also along the transit route that connects to the city of Dinuba.